China leader-in-waiting Xi woos and warns U.S

 In early 2010, the Obama administration's decision to move forward with proposed arms sales to Taiwan triggered vehement criticism from Beijing, including warnings of sanctions against U.S. companies involved in the sales.

-Those warnings petered out, but Xi made clear that Taiwan remains an acute concern for Beijing's dealings with Washington.
+Those warnings petered out, but Xi made clear that Taiwan remains an acute concern for Beijing.

-Xi also acknowledged the Obama administration's recent "pivot" toward Asia, but warned it not to push too far.
+Xi acknowledged the Obama administration's recent strategic "pivot" towards Asia, which will see a more mobile U.S. military presence, but warned Washington not to push too far.

 "China welcomes the United States playing a constructive role in promoting the peace, stability and prosperity of the Asia-Pacific region, and at the same time we hope the U.S. side will truly respect the interests and concerns of countries in the region, including China," said Xi.